ROOFS: RObust biOmarker Feature Selection

 \subsubsection{FS methods}

-\textit{roofs} gathers 34 FS methods from all algorithmic families – filters, embedded methods, wrappers, and ensembles – including both classical statistical techniques and recent ML-based approaches.
+\textit{ROOFS} gathers 45 FS methods from all algorithmic families – 21 filters, 10 embedded methods, 7 wrappers, and 7 ensembles – including both classical statistical techniques and recent ML-based approaches.
 Most implementations were adapted from existing Python libraries, including scikit-learn \cite{scikit-learn}, scikit-feature \cite{data_perspective}, Stabl \cite{Hedou_Maric_2024}, and others.

+FS methods gathered in \textit{ROOFS} can be divided into two groups based on how they determine the number of features they select: 1) 19 methods with fixed, user-defined subset size, and 2) 26 methods with varying subset size dependent on internal criteria, such as cross-validated lambda in the case of LASSO or p-value thresholds in the case of p.adjust.

-Of the 34 FS methods implemented in \textit{roofs}, 23 representative approaches were included in the present benchmark.
-Among embedded methods, we evaluated LASSO \cite{Tibshirani_1996} and its variants (modified Bolasso \cite{Bach_2008} with a frequency threshold of 0.5 followed by a second LASSO fit, adaptive LASSO \cite{Zou_2006}, exclusive LASSO \cite{Zhou_Jin_Hoi_2010}, and HSIC LASSO \cite{Yamada_Tang_2018}), as well as ensemble bootstrap-based methods designed to enhance stability and control false discoveries (stability selection \cite{Meinshausen_Buhlmann_2010}, Stabl LASSO \cite{Hedou_Maric_2024}, RENT \cite{rent}).
-Both univariate and multivariate filters were used, including information theory (CIFE \cite{cife}, CMIM \cite{cmim}, DISR \cite{disr}, JMI \cite{jmi}) and similarity-based approaches (ReliefF \cite{relieff}, Fisher score \cite{data_perspective}), correlation-based clustering (hierarchical clustering), and statistical methods (Gini index, t-score, minimum redundancy maximum relevance (mRMR) \cite{data_perspective}, and adjusted p-values from Benjamini-Hochberg method \cite{Benjamini_Hochberg_1995}).
-Wrappers included two recursive elimination methods (LR-RFE, based on logistic regression coefficients, and RF-RFE, based on random forest importances), a forward selection method (forward RF), and the SHAPley-based Shapicant \cite{shapicant}.
+Among the 45 FS methods implemented in \textit{ROOFS}, a representative subset of 23 approaches covering all four methodological families was chosen for benchmarking on the PIONeeR dataset.
+Among embedded methods, we evaluated LASSO \cite{Tibshirani_1996} and its variants (adaptive LASSO \cite{Zou_2006} and exclusive LASSO \cite{Zhou_Jin_Hoi_2010}), as well as ensemble bootstrap-based methods designed to enhance stability and control false discoveries (modified Bolasso \cite{Bach_2008} with a frequency threshold of 0.5 followed by a second LASSO fit, stability selection \cite{Meinshausen_Buhlmann_2010}, Stabl LASSO \cite{Hedou_Maric_2024}, RENT \cite{rent}, and HSIC LASSO \cite{Yamada_Tang_2018, Climente_2019}).
+Both univariable and multivariable filters were used, including information theory-based techniques (CIFE \cite{cife}, CMIM \cite{cmim}, DISR \cite{disr}, JMI \cite{jmi}) and similarity-based approaches (ReliefF \cite{relieff}, Fisher score \cite{data_perspective}), correlation-based clustering (hierarchical clustering \cite{hierarchical}), and statistical methods (Gini index, t-score, minimum redundancy maximum relevance (mRMR) \cite{data_perspective}, and adjusted p-values using Benjamini-Hochberg method \cite{Benjamini_Hochberg_1995}.
+Wrappers included two recursive elimination methods (LR-RFE, based on logistic regression coefficients \cite{Guyon_2002}, and RF-RFE, based on random forest importances \cite{Jiang_2004}), a forward selection method (forward RF \cite{Xia_Yang_2022}), and the SHAPley-based Shapicant \cite{shapicant}.
 Finally, random feature selection was included as a control.
-A complete description of all benchmarked methods is provided in Supplementary Table~\ref{sup_tab1}.
+A complete description of all benchmarked methods is provided in Supplementary Table S1.